-Program areas should consult Global Health Division in the design, implementation, and review of health initiatives to ensure that relevant health areas provide input.
-For more information or to access health technical advice, contact health.policy@dfat.gov.au or chs@dfat.gov.au for health security initiatives.
+Program areas should consult the Global Health Division (GHD) in the design, implementation, and review of health initiatives to ensure that relevant health areas provide input.
+GHD has developed a series of resources to support staff in developing and implementing health investments.